bartgel/blog/docs/_posts/2024-02-11-welcome-to-jekyll.markdown

   - Bart Geluykens
 tags: blog design
 image: "blog-pixabay.jpg"
-toc: true
 ---

 ## The day I decided to write a blog

-It was a strange period.
-During covid all of us where managing one lockdown after another and still I decided to give up my amazing and secure job and move to Spain.
+In the midst of continuous lockdowns brought about by the Covid-19 pandemic, I made a seemingly unconventional decision.
+Despite having a secure and fulfilling job, I chose to leave it all behind and relocate to Spain.

-I did have some basic knowledge of the spanish language, but way not enough to be able to speak it fluently.
-So I started to listen to podcasts in Spanish.
-These podcasts gave me a lot of ideas and things that I started to write down in a tool called Obsidian, but basically I was sitting on a ton of notes that where gathering dust.
+Although I had a basic understanding of the Spanish language, fluency was still far from my reach.
+Determined to improve, I turned to podcasts in Spanish for guidance and inspiration.
+These podcasts provided me with a wealth of ideas that I eagerly captured in the note-taking tool, Obsidian.

-But why not sharing these thoughts with the rest of the world, get peoples reaction and improve my ideas.
-I could not resist this idea and eventually the rest is history.
-We will guide you through all the steps we did to start this amazing adventure in the blogging industry.
+Over time, I realized the potential impact of sharing these thoughts with the world, receiving feedback, and refining my ideas.
+And so, with this irresistible idea in mind, I embarked upon an exciting adventure in the blogging industry.
+This article aims to outline the steps we took to begin this incredible journey.

 ## Steps to create a blog